davla/zsh-notify/README.md

         zstyle ':notify:*' error-log /dev/null

-- Force checking of the `WINDOWID` variable on every command:
+- Force checking of the `WINDOWID` variable on every command (only supported on X11 Linux):

         zstyle ':notify:*' always-check-active-window yes